Healthdirect Free Australian health advice you can count on.

 How can I get my testosterone levels tested?

-It’s best to have the testosterone blood test early in the morning while you are fasting.
+It's best to have the blood test early in the morning while you are fasting.
 This is when your testosterone levels are usually at their highest.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 If you have low testosterone, you can take testosterone replacement therapy.
 This is given by injections, gels, creams or tablets.
+Gels, creams and tablets are usually taken daily whereas injections are given every 3 months.

 If there is an underlying cause for your low testosterone, it should be treated.
 You may also need testosterone therapy.

 It's unclear whether testosterone therapy has any benefit for older males who have low testosterone but no testicular or pituitary problems.
-Getting diabetes or other health conditions under control, and losing weight can improve testosterone levels.
+Getting diabetes or other health conditions under control and losing weight can improve testosterone levels.

 You can also increase your testosterone levels by: